vlastavesely/gtksourceview-langs/README.md

 ### makefile.lang
 * *copied from GtkSourceView 3.24.3*.
 * enabled for `Makefile.in`.
-* added highlighting of trailing spaces.
+* added highlighting of trailing whitespaces and spaces before a tab.
 * added highlighting of `@placeholders@` and assigned variables.

 ### php.lang
 * *copied from GtkSourceView 3.24.3*.
-* added highlighting of trailing spaces.
+* added highlighting of trailing whitespaces and spaces before a tab.
 * fixed highlighting of common functions `print_r()`, `var_dump()`, etc.
 * added binary number highlighting.
 * added highlighting of type hints in functions.